 Development of flexibility and muscular strength and endurance of the major muscle groups and the joint actions involved in a variety of aerobic conditioning activities.
 In addition, a strong emphasis is placed on the importance of the health benefits of cardiovascular conditioning and on the prevention of injury.
-A course fee is required.
 (W)

-PE 157 - Introduction to Ballroom and 1:1:1 Rhythm Dance
+PE 157 - Introduction to Ballroom and Rhythm 1:1:1 Dance

 Involves continual movement for cardiovascular and muscular fitness through participation in a variety of ballroom and rhythm dances.
 In addition, exercises to improve muscle strength, flexibility, posture, and balance are also introduced and practiced.
-A course fee is required.

-PE 166 - Fitness Walking and Resistance Training 1:1:1
+PE 166 - Fitness Walking and Resistance Training

 Designed to focus on the health-related benefits of moderate to vigorous exercise through walking and resistance training.
 Flexibility, strength, and conditioning exercises for all major muscle groups are included, as well as an emphasis on cardiovascular health through a variety of walking activities.
-A course fee is required.
 (W)